Muzzammil2421/Book-Search/README.md

 - **book-search-frontend**: Built with Angular 19 (module-based, not standalone) and Bootstrap for UI.
 - **book-search-backend**: Developed using Strapi 5, running on Node.js 22 with authentication via JWT.

-The database is managed using MySQL, and users must create a schema and import the dataset.
+The database is managed using MySQL, and users must create a schema and manually enter the dataset.

 ## Table of Contents
 - [Installation and Setup](#installation-and-setup)